Prarthna-Grace/Face_mask_detection/README.md

 .
 .

-url = 'your phone cam ip'
+url = 'http://your phone cam ip//video'

 run the code .